aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

 Problem Statement

-**Given an array which is sorted, but after sorting some elements are moved to either of the adjacent positions, i.e., arr[i] may be present at arr[i+1] or arr[i-1].
+**Given an array that is sorted, but after sorting some elements are moved to either of the adjacent positions, i.e., arr[i] may be present at arr[i+1] or arr[i-1].
 Write an efficient function to search an element in this array.
-Basically the element arr[i] can only be swapped with either arr[i+1] or arr[i-1].
+The element arr[i] can only be swapped with either arr[i+1] or arr[i-1].
 For example, consider the array {2, 3, 10, 4, 40}, 4 is moved to the next position and 10 is moved to the previous position.**<br>
 **Example** :  <br>
 **Input**: arr[] =  {10, 3, 40, 20, 50, 80, 70}, key = 40 <br>
 **Output**: 2 <br>
-Output is index of 40 in given array <br>
+Output is an index of 40 in given array <br>

 **Input**: arr[] =  {10, 3, 40, 20, 50, 80, 70}, key = 90 <br>
 **Output**: -1 <br>
--1 is returned to indicate element is not present <br>
+-1 is returned to indicate the element is not present <br>

 ```java
 public class NearlySortedArray {